consbio/trefoil/docs/cli.md

-  mask           Create a NetCDF mask from a shapefile render_netcdf  Render netcdf files to images render_tif     Render Single-Band GeoTIFF files to images stats          Display statistics for variables within netCDF files to_netcdf      Convert rasters to NetCDF variables      List variables in netCDF file
+  mask           Create a NetCDF mask from a shapefile render_netcdf  Render netcdf files to images render_tif     Render Single-Band GeoTIFF files to images set_crs        Set CRS information for variables in a dataset stats          Display statistics for variables within netCDF files to_netcdf      Convert rasters to NetCDF variables      List variables in netCDF file